Advanced Folder Upload

 typeNamedetermines which default material configuration to use - File extensions should be

-.jpg,.jpeg, or.png - All map types are optional except for the color map (COL)
+.jpg,.jpeg,.png, or.webp - All map types are optional except for the color map (COL)

 - Folder and file names are case-sensitive